Breastfeeding works on a simple supply and demand principle.

 It is, however, both nutritious and can help stimulate breast milk production.

-Brown rice is known to stimulate the hormones responsible for milk production and these healthy whole grain carbs will give you lots of energy and contribute to your recovery postpartum as part of a healthy balanced diet.
+Brown rice is known to stimulate the hormones responsible for milk production, and these healthy whole grain carbs will give you lots of energy and contribute to your recovery postpartum as part of a healthy balanced diet.

 13. Apricots

-Apricots a great way of getting Vitamin A and C into the body as well as calcium and potassium.
+Apricots are a great way of getting Vitamin A and C into the body as well as calcium and potassium.

 Apricots also contain Phytoestrogens, mimicking what estrogen does in the body.
 Phytoestrogens help the milk-producing hormones in the body thus increasing lactation.